 16 There are of course other less grand problems facing the human race, which government's appear to be totally incapable of addressing, such as mercy killing, a will depository (that would no doubt promote payments to charities, instead of to HM treasury), welfare benefits paid directly only to men (in order to promote marriage and the stable upbringing of children, whilst reducing demand for housing for single parent families), etc.

 17 I have spent the last thirty three years effectively doing nothing (1987 to 2020).
 I didn't realise my life would end up that way.
 With AI doing all the work, have you really got the determination to spend most of your life doing nothing?
 Of course not.
 You want a challenge in life.
 A family probably, but where?
 The weather in northern Europe is miserable at least seven months of the year.
 Don't you think your government should arrange a suitable alternative, in the leisure orientated society that AI will provide?
 This website explains why the answer to this problem is not as easy as you might think.
 It's a matter of economics.
 It's not just for the under-employed but also the retired, especially those requiring social care, which is presently experiencing a nine billion pound shortfall in HMG's budget.
-And as for scrapping pensioner's free bus passes, 200 pound winter fuel allowance and free TV licence for the over 75's, and demanding 30,000 pounds of my savings to pay for social care, I'll agree to that when you and your cronies receive your remunerations via a payment-by-results scheme, managed by MENSA!
+And as for scrapping pensioner's free bus passes, 200 pound winter fuel allowance and free TV licence for the over 75's, and demanding God knows how much of my savings to pay for social care, I'll agree to that when you and your cronies receive your remunerations via a payment-by-results scheme, managed by MENSA!

 18 As I write this a computer games contest is being set up, where the prize money will be greater than that at the Wimbledon tennis tournament.
 Don't you think its about time this effort was channeled elsewhere, to something more important.
 Our education system is at least thirty years out of date.
 Where is the interactive education and training software?
 I educated my ex-wife on software in 1983, so why is it that the software that I use has no such help programs?
 HMG is plainly ignoring the basics of a successful economy.
 By the year 2030 it is likely that AI will have arrived in the workplace.
 That being so, don't you think our school children should be educated for such an environment.
 That is, educated in sport, arts and crafts.
 After playing computer chess one realizes that there is no place for most humans in the work place, anymore than when Direct Numerical Control took over from manual systems.

 You know, economics, accountancy and management are subjects that politicians know little about.
 Ask them what they will do to stop the pound from falling, and they will just say that the lower its value, the cheaper and more competitive our exports are.
 What exports?
 In the 1980's parliament just stood there, sucking their thumb whilst watching prime minister Margaret Thatcher trash engineering and manufacturing exporters through high interest rates, in order to undermine the power of the trade union movement and worker's rights.
 As a result, millions of careers were destroyed.
 Nationalised industries were broken up (to prevent nationwide strikes) and sold off.
 The money was used to subsidize the top rate of income tax, to the unrealistically low level that it remains to this day.
 The money from these sales was squandered decades ago, but this tax rate has not gone back up.
 I wonder why?
 Could it be that our political system is totally corrupt?
 Could it be that our politicians regard the electorate as punters, to be ripped off?
 Do they look upon politics as a joke?
 The next time you watch proceedings in parliament, watch out for the jokers, those that take no interest in a speech or shout over it.
 Only ex-prime minister Sir Harold Macmillan protested with any effect, accusing HMG of selling off the family silver.
 In so doing it also sold off any decency it may have possessed.
 Our nationalised industries were paid for through taxation from all taxpayers, not just the rich.
 As such, the revenue from their sale belonged to the nation, not individuals.
 It should have been reinvested in research and development, leading to new wealth creating seed companies.
 This sale was a blatant act of fraud, for which no police officer had the guts to make an arrest.
 Profits from such investments should have gone into a sovereign wealth fund, invested in shares world wide.
 She also scrapped the wages councils, which is why many of you are now working for next to nothing.
-And of course our new prime minister Boris Johnson has openly offered bribes to Conservative MP's, of lower income tax for the rich, if they vote him into number 10 Downing Street, which they did with enthusiasm.
+And of course our new prime minister Boris Johnson has openly offered bribes to Conservative MP's, to lower income tax for the rich, if they vote him into number 10 Downing Street, which they did with enthusiasm.
 I'm still waiting for him to be arrested.
 Time and time and time again I see gross misconduct in public office, and yet the police turn a blind eye.
 Since the electorate and police will do nothing, that leaves a military coup d'etat, doesn't it?
 Will our beloved prime minister reward all those working class northerners who voted him into office, by creating a sovereign wealth fund out of all the profits made from e-cars and nuclear fusion?
 I doubt it.

 Our prime minister was made head of the Conservative party because he was regarded as the entertainer, someone who would please the electorate and thereby generate votes.
 Sir Winston Churchill had a similar charisma with his speech making ability.
 They both however, cost the lives of many people through their reckless decision making.
 Gallipoli and Italy by Churchill, Covid-19 by Johnson.
-What politics needs are seriously minded intelligent people, but it's not what multi-party members feel they need.
+What politics needs are seriously minded intelligent people, but it's not what multi-party members want.

 At the time of writing this we have the Windrush scandal, where hundreds of Afro-Caribbean's find themselves deported from the UK, or threatened with deportation, simply because HMG's border guards never kept a complete record of who entered the country at the invitation of HMG.
 Also, there will be another police enquiry over the potential mass murder of 456 patients at Gosport War Memorial Hospital, a public enquiry into the haemophilia blood contamination outbreak forty years ago in which about three thousand people lost their lives, twenty-eight thousand infected by HIV or hepatitus C blood transfusions, whilst the Hillsborough football stadium disaster in which 96 spectators were crushed to death, has seen two inquiries and two inquests, and a trial almost thirty years later.
 And Brexit drags on and on and on.
-I never thought I could create so much havoc, and so much apathy.
+I never thought I could create so much havoc, and so much apathy by voting for it.

 Today our political system is plainly totally apathetic, incompetent and corrupt.
 I am right aren't I peasant?
 There you are, all working for next to nothing, with no competent management and no job security.
 It's all taxes, commuting costs, rent/mortgage and a trip to the charitable food bank or the bank of mum and dad.
 And all the time the threat of boom and bust, boom and bust, to screw up your plans.
 Is the quality of your life better than that of your parents?
 It should be, because that's what government's are for.
 To them politics is a joke, as they live it up in the pleasure palace of Westminster.
 For three years they did nothing over Brexit.
 Do nothing for two minutes in industry and you're fired, as happened to me once, as I stood there waiting to use a machine that someone else was using.
 Now is the time to sack the lot of them.
 Show no mercy, take no prisoners.
 Ignore what they say, but watch what they do.
 As for all you who always vote for the same political party, words fail me.
 This website is not for you.
 Just look at this list in the prime minister's in tray.
 HMG should be showing the way for other countries to follow.
 It's plainly obvious that our constitution is hopelessly out of date, by about a century I estimate.
 What is parliament.
 Parliament has its origins in the magna carta, sealed at Runnymede in 1215 by twenty-five barons and King John.
 It is basically a complaints department, which satisfies the masses by creating laws and regulations, in the days before telecommunications came along.
 Today, this work could be done via the internet on a government 'social networking' site.
 Our antiquated constitution is a deterrent to entrepreneurs and investors from abroad, who expect something far more professional.
 In the main, the only investors we attract are those looking for cheap semi-skilled labour, or somewhere to stash their ill gotten gains from the eyes of other governments.